-Out of State Placements for Behavioral Health Treatment: The Contractor shall notify AHCCCS of out-of-State placements and submit progress updates of members who remain in out-of-State placement for behavioral health treatment as specified in AMPM Policy 450 and Section F, Attachment F3, Contractor Chart of Deliverables.
+Out of State Placements for Behavioral Health Treatment: The Contractor shall notify AHCCCS of out of State placement and submit progress updates of members who remain in out of State placement for behavioral health treatment as specified in AMPM Policy 450 and Section F, Attachment F3, Contractor Chart of Deliverables.

 Outreach: The Contractor is responsible for the organization of provider level training and the development of informational materials to increase outreach, eligibility identification, referrals, and tracking of referral outcomes, including for under and uninsured individuals.
+Refer to AMPM Policy 1040 for provisions regarding community and member Outreach, Engagement, and Re-engagement for behavioral health services.
 The Contractor shall provide and participate in outreach activities to inform the public of the benefits and availability of behavioral health services and how to access those services as specified in AMPM Policy 1040.
-The Contractor shall provide outreach and dissemination of information to the general public, and other human service providers, including but not limited to, County and State governments, school administrators, first responders, teachers, those providing services for military veterans and other interested parties about the availability and accessibility of services, and coordinate with AHCCCS in promoting its outreach initiatives.
+The Contractor shall provide outreach and dissemination of information to the general public and other human service providers, including but not limited to, County and State governments, school administrators, first responders, teachers, those providing services for military veterans and other interested parties about the availability and accessibility of services, and coordinate with AHCCCS in promoting its outreach initiatives.